 General Requirements of all Graduate Assistants:

-- Attend graduate student orientation and complete Blackboard training
+- Attend graduate student orientation and complete required training

 - Maintain satisfactory academic progress (3.0 GPA minimum)